-This splendid fortification, with a green-tiled, twin-eaved roof rising up imperiously south of the Ancient Observatory, dates back to the Ming dynasty.
+This splendid fortification, with a green-tiled, twin-eaved roof rising imperiously south of the Ancient Observatory, dates to the Ming dynasty.
 Mount the battlements for views alongside camera-wielding Chinese trainspotters eagerly awaiting rolling stock grinding in and out of Běijīng Train Station.
 Make sure to hunt out the signatures etched in the walls by allied forces during the Boxer Rebellion.

 You can make out the name of a certain P Foot; ‘USA’ is also scrawled on the brickwork.
 The international composition of the eight-nation force that relieved Běijīng in 1900 is noted in names such as André, Stickel and what appears to be a name in Cyrillic.
 One brick records the date ‘Dec 16 1900’.
 Allied forces overwhelmed the redoubt after a lengthy engagement.
 Note the drainage channels poking out of the wall along its length.
 You can reach the watchtower from the west through the Railway Arch, which was built for the first railway that ran around Běijīng.